penrodm-gif/penrodm-gif.github.io/cybr-1100-security-awareness/week1.md

 **Description:**
 CIA Triad is confidentiality, integrity, and availability of information.
-Different types of hackers such as cybercriminals, script kiddies, brokers, Cyberterrorists, Hactivists, and State Actors.
+Different types of hackers such as cybercriminals, script kiddies, brokers, Cyberterrorists, Hactivists, and State Actors.-

 **Artifacts:**